-- “Whistle blower” refers to a person or entity making a disclosure of any unethical activity that they have observed.
-Whistle blowers could be employees, contractors, contractor’s employees, clients, vendors, internal or external auditors, law enforcement/regulatory agencies or other third parties.
+- “Whistle Blower” refers to a person or entity making a protected disclosure of any unethical activity that they have observed under this policy.
+Whistle Blower could be Employees, Clients, Vendors, Internal or Statutory Auditors, law enforcement/regulatory agencies, or other third parties.

-- “Ethical Behavior” means being in accordance with the accepted principles of right and wrong that govern the conduct of a profession including but not restricted to financial impropriety and accounting malpractices.
+- “Ethical Behavior” means being by the accepted principles of right and wrong that govern the conduct of a profession including but not restricted to financial impropriety and accounting malpractices.

-- “Professional behavior” means exhibiting a courteous, conscientious and generally businesslike manner at the workplace that strives to maintain a positive regard to others while avoiding excessive display of deep feeling.
+- “Professional behavior” means exhibiting a courteous, conscientious, and generally businesslike manner at the workplace that strives to maintain positive regard to others while avoiding excessive display of deep feeling.

-- “Disciplinary Action” means any action that can be taken on the completion of /during the investigation proceedings including but not limiting to a warning, imposition of fine, suspension from official duties or any such action as is deemed to be fit considering the gravity of the matter.
+- “Disciplinary Action” means any action that can be taken on the completion of /during the investigation proceedings including but not limited to a warning, the imposition of fines, suspension from official duties, or any such action as is deemed to be fit considering the gravity of the matter.

-- “Protected Disclosure” means a concern raised by a written communication made in good faith that discloses or demonstrates information that may evidence unethical or improper activity.
-Protected Disclosures should be factual and not speculative in nature.
+- “Protected Disclosure” means a concern raised by a written communication made in good faith that discloses or demonstrates information that may evidence unethical or improper activity as per the coverage of this policy.
+Protected Disclosures should be factual and not speculative.

-- “Subject” refers to a person or group of persons against or in relation to whom a Protected Disclosure is made or evidence gathered during the course of an investigation under this Policy.
+- “Subject” refers to a person or group of persons against or about whom a Protected Disclosure is made or evidence gathered during an investigation under this Policy.

 The Policy covers malpractices and events which have taken place/ suspected to take place involving: